boisgera/control-engineering-with-python/README.md

 ### :rocket: Project

-  - :octocat: Fork [this project](https://github.com/boisgera/control-engineering-with-python-project-2022-2023) as a starting point,
+  - :octocat: Fork [this project](https://github.com/boisgera/control-engineering-with-python-project-2022-2023) as a starting point;

-  - :octocat: When needed, "fetch upstream" to get the project updates.
+    when needed, "fetch upstream" to get the project updates.

 ### :tada: Extra resources